PseudoMon/lightningcards/README.md

 # The Big To-Do List:
 - Routing
 - Archive cards
-- Save deck to cache/cookie
 - Confirmation for importing cards
 - Error notification
 - Add Less preprocessing (for easier recoloring, etc)
 - Spaced repetition system
 - More keyboard shortcuts
-- Showing back first and asking for front
+- Saving and loading multiple decks locally (!)
+- Looks and play nice on mobile (!)

 # Running the thing
-I've set up `npm start` to get Browserify to watch the source files and automatically build everything into `bundle.js`.

 This Github project uses GitHub Pages, so you can just try out the latest pushed build by going to [https://pseudomon.github.io/lightningcards].

+If you want to play with the source, I've set up `npm start` to get Browserify to watch the source files and automatically build everything into `bundle.js`.